buyayub/monalect/REFACTORING.md

 # THE GREAT REFACTORING

 My code's a mess.
 It's not that bad of a mess that I'm lost on anything.
-The only two big messes that I have is `CreateCoursePage.js`, which is a failure in design if anything, and `batch.js` in `/api/src/services/batch/`.
+The only two big messes that I have are `CreateCoursePage.js` [EDIT: and `CourseQuestionPage.js` soon enough], which is a failure in design if anything, and `batch.js` in `/api/src/services/batch/`.

 However, I'm not refactoring until I'm done with a nice workeable beta.
 Refactoring is going to end up being its own giant phase that I'll spend a few days/weeks doing.
 It'll probably mold with the redesign as well, as I tend towards it.

-I'll also be refactoring this page as well, as I think out ideas.
+I'll also be refactoring this page as well, as I think out ideas, as well as a few redesign things I need.

 ## API